gilecheverria/TC1001S.100-202211/README.md

 - Cannon
 - Memory

+## Changes by Diego Emiliano Figueroa Guillén
+## 4th Semester, ITD
+- Paint: Circle and Cyan Color
+- Snake: Random colors for the snake and the food
+- Cannon:
+- Memory:

 ## Installing the Freegames module

 1. Make sure Python 3 is installed in your computer, and that you can call